Gunbattle kills 4 rebels, 3 Indian soldiers in Kashmir

-SRINAGAR, India (AP) — India’s army says a two-day fight has left four insurgents and three Indian soldiers dead close to a cease-fire line dividing troubled Kashmir between longtime rivals India and Pakistan.
+SRINAGAR, India (AP) — A two-day gun battle left four insurgents and three Indian soldiers dead close to a cease-fire line dividing troubled Kashmir between longtime rivals India and Pakistan, India’s army said Sunday.

-Col. Rajesh Kalia, an army spokesman, says the Indian soldiers intercepted the rebels after they crossed over from the Pakistani side of Kashmir on Saturday and a gunbattle erupted.
+Col. Rajesh Kalia, an army spokesman, said the Indian soldiers intercepted the rebels after they crossed over from the Pakistani side of Kashmir on Saturday and the fighting erupted.

-Kalia said the fighting ended on Sunday in Nowgam sector, nearly 140 kilometers (85 miles) northwest of Srinagar, the main city in Indian Kashmir.
+Kalia said the gunfire ended on Sunday in Nowgam sector, nearly 140 kilometers (85 miles) northwest of Srinagar, the main city in Indian Kashmir.

-There was no independent confirmation of the fighting between the two sides.
+There was no independent confirmation of the gun battle between the two sides.

 Most Read Stories